StidZhang/interview-prep/docs/algorithm.md

 webpage as a node with a weight.
 Weights basically depend on the difference between link point to the page and point away from the page.

+### Newton's Method
+A root-finding algorithm with the following formula:

+__x(i+1) = x(i) - f(x(i))/f`(x(i))__

+Sometimes the method would fail due to recursive interation point, invalid or discontinous derivative and non-quadratic convergence.

+In reality, it's common to use Brent's method which is a combination of bisection method, secant method(variant of Newton's method but no need to calculate f`(x)) and inverse quadratic interpolation as an actual root-finding algorithm